kurapica/PLoop/README.md

 The environment *Env B* for the type's defintion is special designed:

-* the namespace of the definition environment is the type itself, so create any others types in it will save those types as sub-namespaces of the owner type.

-* since the struct is defined in the *Env A*, so the *Env B*'s base environment is the *Env A*, so it can access anything defined or imported in the *Env A*.
+* since the struct is defined in the *Env A*, so the *Env B*'s base environment is the *Env A*,  it can access anything defined or imported in the *Env A*.

 * the *Env B* is special designed for struct's defintion, so it'll pass special assignments as the type's definition, the function with the same name of the type should be used as the struct's **validator**, also you could use the `__valid` as the validator's name(for anonymous struct like `struct (function(_ENV) function __valid(val) end end)`).